AikidoSec/firewall-node/docs/fastify.md

 ## Debug mode

-If you need to debug the firewall, you can run your express app with the environment variable `AIKIDO_DEBUG` set to `true`:
+If you need to debug the firewall, you can run your Fastify app with the environment variable `AIKIDO_DEBUG` set to `true`:

 ```sh
 AIKIDO_DEBUG=true node app.js